mesosphere/kubernetes-mesos/README.md

 Once your Mesos cluster is up and running you're ready to fire up kubernetes-mesos.

 To keep things simple the following guide also assumes that you intend to run the mesos-master, etcd, and the kubernetes-mesos framework processes on the same host, exposed on an IP address referred to hereafter as `${servicehost}`.
+Alternatively, the instructions also support a multi-mesos-master cluster running with Zookeeper.

 #### etcd